mfurnival-star/scene-designer/SCENE_DESIGNER_MANIFESTO.md

 # Scene Designer: ES Modules Engineering Manifesto

 > **Reference:**
-> This document is the single source of truth for Scene Designer architecture, code review, and delivery.
+> This document is the single source of truth for Scene Designer architecture, engineering practices, review, and file delivery.
 > All contributors must adhere to these rules for all code, documentation, and review.

 ---